StSchwerdtfeger/Active-Inference-in-R/README.md

 # Next:
 SimpSimScript is my second attempt to replicate the Simpliefied_Simulation_Script.m
-- Script is nearly finish!
+- Script is done!!
+Just plotting is missing (spm plotting routines).
+I have replicated some of them in other scripts - hope it wont be to tough.
 - cell_md_dot for the Comb input needs external sum(), but works for Gen_model=1 and 2.
 Still not a very professional solution for cell_md_dot.

 Very basic Active inference Tutorial is completed, just going through some Math from Shannon's paper "A mathematical theory of communication",